 LDAP provides the ability to search, compare, add, delete and modify directory objects, as well as modifying the names of these objects.
 It also supports bind, unbind and abandon (cancel) operations for a session.
 LDAP got its name from its goal of being a simpler form of DAP (Directory Access Protocol).

 Linear Tape File System (LTFS)

-- 1. [File System] A self-describing, self-contained tape storage format intended for interchange of data between different software systems. - 2.
-[File System] A software or hardware implementation of a file system using the LTFS tape format.
+[File System] A self-describing, self-contained tape storage format intended for interchange of data between different software systems.